tytydraco/yessleep/out/Bellhaven_Woods__3Final__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 "Any lights?"

 "They didn't need them," he said, and paused.
-"Kolby, they knew the path.
-They walked it like they'd walked it a hundred times."
+"Kolby, they knew the path."
 A pause.
-"I followed them for a while.
+"I followed em for a while.
 I kept back in the trees.
 They went to the facility access road and then turned off before it.
 There's a path that branches south, I didn't know it was there, it's not on any map I've looked at.
 It goes down toward the eastern ridge."

 "Malcolm, you shouldn't have followed them."

 "I know," he said simply.
 "I didn't go far.
-I stopped where the path curved and I watched them go and then I went back to the van."
+I watched them go and then I went back to the van."
 He paused.
 "But I went back in the morning.
 Early, before anyone else would be out there.
 And on the south path, past where I'd stopped, I found something."

 "What did you find?"